Proud to support research and innovation - Project Noesis

 Project Status and Sponsorship

-This research is conducted and sponsored by London Blackbook Ltd, who support the continued exploration of novel architectures that prioritise structural understanding over conventional predictive modelling.
+This research is conducted and sponsored by London Blackbook Ltd, supporting the development of systems that prioritise structural understanding and law discovery over conventional predictive optimisation.